halcyondude/spin-kub-demo/README.md

 # Sample webserver for Spinnaker codelab

 Source to prod Kubernetes Spinnaker artifact code is staged here.
 The point is to provide a simple webserver that can have its colors/content quickly tweaked during a demo or tutorial.

+# New addition

+This was added to trigger the first build.
+Groovy.